 Class Policies & FAQ’s

-You must be 18 years of age or older to sign up for courses.
+You must be 18 years of age or older to sign up for courses, exception being the Teens Improv course is for ages 13-16.

 There are no refunds.
 No exceptions.
 Class transfers or exchanges are allowed up to a week before the class begins.
 There are no credits/transfers/exchanges after that time period or after the class begins.
 Teachers for all courses are subject to change and we do not offer refunds based on these changes.